Chris Duarte Has Been Sensational And The Warriors And Others Passed On Him

-Massive Mistake: Steph Curry And The Golden State Warriors Look Like Contenders, But Imagine If They Had Drafted This Player
+Big Mistake: Steph Curry And The Golden State Warriors Look Like Contenders, But Imagine If They Had Drafted This Sharpshooter

 Chris Duarte fell to the 13th pick in the 2021 NBA Draft.